-I hold a Mellon-TORCH Knowledge Exchange Fellowship (2015-2017), through The Oxford Research Centre in the Humanities, to support my collaboration on the project `Birth Through History` with the archives and library of the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
-I am a member of the ‘Women’s Voices’ panel of the Royal College, and a lay member of their consensus group looking to establish benign gynaecology indicators for the UK.
+I hold a Mellon-TORCH Knowledge Exchange Fellowship (2015-2018), through The Oxford Research Centre in the Humanities, to support my collaboration on the project `Birth Through History` with the archives and library of the Royal College of Obstetricians and Gynaecologists and the De Partu research group on the history of childbirth.
+I am a member of the ‘Women’s Voices’ panel of the Royal College, and a lay member of their consensus group, which is establishing benign gynaecology indicators for the UK.

 I am Senior Tutor at Trinity College Oxford, and Professor of French of the Modern Languages Faculty at Oxford.